Counting gauge-invariant states with matter fields and finite gauge groups: General construction

 \subsection{The pure gauge sector}

 In the Hamiltonian formulation of lattice field theory, time is continuous while space is discretized as a finite set of points.
 A lattice $X$ consists of such a set of points called \say{sites}, together with \say{links}, i.e. intervals connecting sites, as well as faces bounded by links, etc. In mathematical language, it is a \say{cell complex}.
 The standard example is a periodic hypercubic lattice, but most of our results are valid for arbitrary lattices.
 For questions of gauge invariance only sites and links are required.
 Therefore the lattice $X$ can be seen as an arbitrary graph with vertices being the sites and edges being the links.
+The graph is allowed to have multiple edges and self-loops, as long as each edge is counted separately\footnote{A spatial graph with multiple edges was in fact considered in \cite{MPE}, where the formula for the number of gauge-invariant states was explicitly checked to hold.
+On the other hand, in \cite{Mariani:2024osg} gauge-fixing on a maximal tree was shown to reduce the spatial graph to one with one vertex and $E-V+1$ self-loops, and the same formula was also shown to hold in that case.}.
 This is the type of lattice we will work with throughout this paper.
 We will denote with $V$ the number of sites and with $E$ the number of links (note this is different from \cite{MPE,Mariani:2024osg}, where the number of links was denoted as $L$).

 The total Hilbert space of the theory is given by the tensor product of the gauge degrees of freedom with the matter degrees of freedom,

 The matter Hilbert space can be factorized as a tensor product of local Hilbert spaces associated to sites,